wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/07-static-vs-dynamic-blocks.md

 When you preview it, the content is rendered.

-However, if you simulate the year change, say by changing the date on your computer, the front end rendering of the block will update accordingly.
+However, if you simulate the year change, say by changing the value of the variable in PHP, the front end rendering of the block will update accordingly.

 ## Additional resources